botify-labs/simpleflow/docs/swf_quickstart.rst

 Models
 ------

-Simple Workflow entities such as domains, workflow types, workflow executions and activity types are to be manipulated through python-simple-workflow using ``models``.
+Simple Workflow entities such as domains, workflow types, workflow executions and activity types are to be manipulated through swf using ``models``.
 They are immutable ``swf`` objects representations providing an interface to objects attributes, local/remote objects synchronization and changes watch between these local and remote objects.

 .. code-block:: python